 \end{lemma}

-From $m$'s perspective, $X$ is a carrot that is effective when $w$ has a low productivity (hence $m$ can outperform $w$ and raise his chance of getting promoted), whereas $-Y$ is a stick that is effective when $w$ has a high productivity.
-The overall incentive power that a signal structure provides to him is thus $(1-\mu_w)X+\mu_m Y$.
-By exerting high effort rather than low effort, $m$ can increase his chance of getting promoted by $\Delta \mu [(1-\mu_w)X+\mu_m Y]$.
-In the case where $(1-\mu_w)X+\mu_m Y$ exceeds the effective cost $c\coloneqq C/\Delta \mu$ of exerting high effort, exerting high effort is optimal for $m$.
+From $m$'s perspective, $X$ is a carrot that is effective when $w$ has a low productivity (hence $m$ can outperform $w$ and raise his chance of winning), and $-Y$ is a stick that is effective when $w$ has a high productivity.
+The overall incentive power that a signal structure provides to him is $(1-\mu_w)X+\mu_w Y$.
+By exerting high effort rather than low effort, $m$ can increase his chance of getting promoted by $\Delta \mu [(1-\mu_w)X+\mu_w Y]$.
+In the case where $(1-\mu_w)X+\mu_wY$ exceeds the effective cost $c \coloneqq C/\Delta \mu$ of exerting high effort, exerting high effort is optimal for $m$.

 The problem faced by $w$ can be solved analogously.
 In case $\pi$ is an optimal signal structure, Lemma \ref{lem_optimalsignal} implies that sustaining high effort becomes harder as $\lambda$ increases.